ZhongDev/mTorrent/README.md

 # mtorrent

 > BitTorrent Client with a modern design language.
+> The VUE branch has been abandoned and will most likely not continue to get support.

 ## NOTE
 Whilist torrenting itself is not illegal, torrenting copyrighted intelecintellectual property is illegal. </br>